 At the September 2016 launch of the label, a day concert at Little Harpeth Brewing, over 500 people showed up for a lineup of CRR artists and friends: Brian Wright, Darrin Bradbury, Ladies Gun Club, Aaron Lee Tasjan, Joe Purdy, Jon Latham, Paul Luc, and Tim Easton.

 Since its inception, the label has released Bradbury’s Elmwood Park and the psychedelic/hillbilly rock duo, Ladies Gun Club’s latest album, Take My Love Away.
 The label also is home for catalogues of Brian Wright and Sally Jaye.
 This summer, they will release Jon Latham’s sophomore album, Lifers, as well as a compilation, Strange Freedom: Songs of Love and Protest, a collection of songs in response to the latest presidential election featuring Mary Gauthier, Radney Foster, Derek Webb, Will Kimbrough, Rorey Carroll, Steve Poltz, producer/artist, Matt Haeck and more.

-In addition, Cafe Rooster Records has collaborated with artists and causes on campaigns to raise awareness and funds for homeless outreach, opioid addiction, and Planned Parenthood.
+In addition, Cafe Rooster Records has collaborated with artists and causes on campaigns to raise awareness and funds for homeless outreach, opioid addiction, Feed the Children and Planned Parenthood.